Pundi AI (PUNDIAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pundi AI Historical Price

-According to the latest data gathered on Pundi AI live price page, the current price of Pundi AI is 5.3USD.
-The circulating supply of Pundi AI(PUNDIAI) is 8.21M PUNDIAI , giving it a market capitalization of $43.78M.
+According to the latest data gathered on Pundi AI live price page, the current price of Pundi AI is 4.85USD.
+The circulating supply of Pundi AI(PUNDIAI) is 8.21M PUNDIAI , giving it a market capitalization of $39.91M.

 How Does Pundi AI (PUNDIAI) Price Prediction Module Work?